 Faith.
 Holiness.
 Inclusivity.
 Compassion.
 Social Justice.

-These are just a few of our values.
-If you are searching for a community of faith, in which you'll grow in your love of God and neighbor, we hope you'll join us as we worship together, work for justice, and use our gifts to serve God.
+If you are searching for a community of faith in which you'll grow in your love of God and neighbor, we hope you'll join us as we worship together, work for justice, and use our gifts to serve God.

 Whether you are a lifelong Christian, from another faith tradition, exploring your spirituality, or just visiting, you are welcome here.